epi2me-labs/wf-16s/README.md

 #### 3.1 Using Minimap2

 [Minimap2](https://github.com/lh3/minimap2) provides better resolution, but, depending on the reference database used, can take significantly more time.
-Also, running the workflow with minimap2 does not support real-time analysis.
 This is the option by default.

 ```
 nextflow run epi2me-labs/wf-16s --fastq test_data/case01 --classifier minimap2